JakeGill70/Marc_BatchLoading_Checks/README.md

 If you'd like more info on this, please contact me at ethanfenichel at gmail dot com or on Twitter at @ethandf

+Sorry guy, you were randomly picked as an example for a class at ETSU.